GhettoBastler/wordblitz-plotter/README.md

 *To be honest, I don't really expect anyone to replicate this.
 Still, the details provided here might be of use to anywone wanting to reuse parts of it.*

-Since this is a headless setup, I used the Raspberry Pi OS Lite.
-I had to use the 32-bit version over the 64-bit so I could use the legacy camera stack.
+Since this is a headless setup, I used Raspberry Pi OS Lite.
+I had to choose the 32-bit version over the 64-bit so I could use the legacy camera stack.

-Here are the steps to install the program on the Pi :
+Here are the steps to install the program on the Pi:

 1. Upgrade the packages:
 ```